PaulinaCzarnota/Cryptography-and-Cyber-Security-CA-Assignments-2024-25/README.md

 This repository contains my CA assignments for the Cryptography and Cyber Security module, completed during my third year of Computer Science studies at TU Dublin.

-# Assignment 1: Lab Report
+# CA 1: Lab Report

 ### Overview